OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Changing_from_QTI_1.2_to_QTI_2.1.md

 ## Convert single questions

-Beside tests also single questions can be converted.
+Beside tests, single questions can also be converted.
 Questions are converted in the question bank.

 1. Open the [question bank](../area_modules/Question_Bank.md)
 2. Mark the questions (in the format IMS QTI 1.2) you want to convert